 The Mindfulness Initiative promotes the integration of mindfulness--the simple practice of moment-to-moment, non-judgmental attention--into the training of lawyers and law students, as a way of increasing well-being, balance, and effectiveness.
 Over time, we believe that bringing a mindful perspective into legal education and law practice will provide great benefits to lawyers and their clients, and ultimately foster a more just, compassionate, and reflective legal system.

 Over the coming years, the Initiative will build on the existing mindfulness programs at Berkeley Law, bring mindfulness practice out to the bench and bar, and help coordinate the growing national movement for mindfulness in law.

-Dan Carlin, Assistant to the Director
+Dan Carlin, Associate Director

 Mirabai Bush is founding director of the Center for Contemplative Mind in Society, an organization dedicated to bringing about positive transformation in society through the spread of contemplative practices.

 Zoketsu Norman Fischer